Medical careers are often referred to as recession-proof, as there seems to be an endless supply of patients.

 You are also processing and retaining less information.

-Try to find or create a quiet place in which you detach from other interests and just focus on your studies.
+Try to find or create a quiet place in which you can detach from other interests and just focus on your studies.

 If you have roommates, you might have to make some concessions.